 The cost to carry out our work plan shows differences between years.
-Our annual reports on operations for 2004 and 2005 contain detailed explanations about our planned and actual costs.
-The primary factors for increased costs between 2004 and 2005 were new government agencies created, salary pressures in the public and private sector for professional auditors, and unplanned work.
+Our annual reports on operations for 2005 and 2006 contain detailed explanations about our planned and actual costs.

-Our funding request on page 5 explains the differences between our 2006 and 2007 planned costs to audit government agencies.
+Our funding request on page 5 explains the differences between our 2007 and 2008 planned costs to audit government agencies.

-On pages 35 to 37, we compare our detailed work plans for the years 2004 to 2007.
+On pages 35 to 37, we compare our detailed work plans for the years 2005 to 2008.
 We explain differences between years on these pages.

-The 2008 work plan costs in Table 1 reflect our performance target for 2008.
+The 2009 work plan costs in Table 1 reflect our performance target for 2009.
 We plan to absorb inflationary increases except for general salary and benefit increases that the Government gives to public servants.
 This cost projection also assumes that the number of government agencies, the quality of their management systems and practices, the use of appointed auditors, professional standards, and total Government revenues and expenses will remain constant.